 Custom moves are a feature in both Super Smash Bros.
 4 and Super Smash Bros.
-Ultimate.
-Every character (save for DLC fighters) has access to custom move versions in Smash 4, while only the Mii Fighters can access them in Smash Ultimate.
-Custom moves are permitted in both Smash 4 and Smash Ultimate tournaments.
+Ultimate, but are most prominent in Smash 4.
+In that game, every character (save for the DLC fighters) has access to two custom versions of each of their special moves.
+In Ultimate, only the Mii Fighters have custom versions of their special moves — and they do not need to be unlocked.

-For the most part, custom moves were completely removed from Super Smash Bros.
+For the most part, custom moves were completely removed in Super Smash Bros.
 Ultimate.
-The Mii Fighters, however, still have access to theirs, and some of the moves have been completely changed from Super Smash Bros.
-4. Of these, Missile Gunner – one of Mii Gunner’s side special – is occasionally banned from tournaments, though this is not common.
-Information on fighters’ optimal custom moves in Super Smash Bros.
-4 can be found through their training guides.
-Information on the Mii Fighters’ optimal custom moves in Super Smash Bros.
-Ultimate can be found in their respective training guides as well.
+The Mii Fighters, however, still have access to theirs, and some of them have been changed from the previous title.
+Of these, Gunner Missile – one of Mii Gunner’s side specials – is undeniably the strongest, and it is even banned from certain tournaments on rare occasions.
+You can find out which custom moves are optimal for each character via our training guides.

 If you would like to return to the amiibo Wiki, please follow this link.